joshstephenson/SEAS/README.md

 ## About
 Applying state-of-the-art sentence alignment tools to subtitle extraction and alignment, achieving a substantial improvement in subtitle alignment quality.
 Leveraging sentence embeddings, dynamic programming, cosine similarity, and partitioning we attained F1 scores exceeding 93\% and estimate an overall improvement of 31\% based on other subtitle alignment techniques.

+## Scripts for preprocessing and aligning subtitles
+The directory `scripts` has all the necessary scripts to import subtitles from a directory structure provided by OpenSubtitles, align sentences, run evaluation, etc. See README in `scripts` directory for more info.

 ## Gold Standard Subtitle Alignments
 There are gold alignments for 5 titles in the `gold` directory.
 The alignments can be found within each subdirectory with names like `eng-spa-gold.txt` and `eng-ger-gold.txt`.
 The subtitles themselves are in the sub-sub dirs `eng`, `spa`, `ger`, etc.